fbpx ...

 Is banana pudding supposed to be hot or cold?

-I have friends that were raised on hot banana pudding but would eat it cold the next day.
+I have friends who were raised on hot banana pudding but would eat it cold the next day.
 This recipe for chocolate banana pudding is meant to be devoured cold on a hot day or any day you want a pick-me-up.

 How do you keep banana pudding from getting runny?